jldublu/calculator/README.md

 # calculator

-A web-based calculator made with HTML,CSS, and JavaScript
+A web-based calculator made with HTML, CSS, and JavaScript